lordbecerril/Video-Game-Character-GAN/README.md

 # Video Game Character Creator GAN
-Hello there!
-This is our project for the UNLV CS 489 Introduction to Machine Learning Course! <br/>
+Hello there! <br/>

-Team Members: <br/>
+Project Collaborators: <br/>
 Eric Becerril-Blas    <Github: https://github.com/lordbecerril >  <br/>
 Itzel Becerril        <Github: https://github.com/HadidBuilds >   <br/>
 Erving Marure Sosa    <Github: https://eems20.github.io/ >        <br/>

 ## Purpose
-Not only is this for a grade but it serves as a way for us to learn deep learning and how to implement GANs since it appears that we won't be covering it much in class.
 GANS are hot in the field of deep learning.
 We are focusing on implementing a Deep Convolutional GAN (DCGAN).
 A good paper we are using to aid in this endeavor is [Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks](https://arxiv.org/abs/1511.06434) <br/>

 ## What data did we use for this?
 Well, we had to create our own dataset.
 We did this by scraping the [Game Art HQ Character Database](http://www.game-art-hq.com/52702/the-game-art-hq/).
 Our scraper can be found in the *VideoGameCharacterScraper* directory of this repository.
 The data itself can be found in the Data directory.
 A sample of it can be seen below: <br/>